 “I was overwhelmed with so many emotions at that point,” Penn said.
 “Relief was the main emotion.
 I was afraid my grandkids wouldn’t remember me.
 Now I get to be there and be part of their lives, and that was important to me.”

 Not satisfied with temporary success, Tuncer wanted to find a treatment to keep Penn in remission.
-He used next-generation sequencing — genetic testing that quickly maps the human genome — to find an innovative treatment option.
+Using precision medicine to zero in on the exact gene mutation in Penn's tumor, Tuncer used next-generation sequencing — genetic testing that quickly maps DNA — to find a treatment that would more effectively prevent the cancer from returning.

 “Typically, we would monitor and only offer treatment when there is progression,” Tuncer said.
 “Instead of waiting for the disease to return, we had his tumor evaluated for mutations that can be targeted.
 In Paul's case, his tumor had a specific mutation, which while it is more commonly seen in melanoma, we had a targeted medication for this mutation that we could offer to him.”

-Targeted therapy is a type of personalized medical therapy designed to treat cancer by interrupting unique cell abnormalities that encourage cancer growth.
+Targeted therapy is a type of precision medicine designed to treat cancer by interrupting a person's unique cell abnormalities that encourage cancer growth.

 Thinking of his family and friends, Penn decided the benefits outweighed the risks, which can include heart failure, fatigue, and bleeding and dermatologic complications.
 He’s taken the oral medication once a day since late 2018 to keep his cancer at bay.